MaibornWolff/letsencrypt-marathon-lb/README.md

 The application is inspired heavily by the work done by Brenden Matthews (https://github.com/mesosphere/letsencrypt-dcos).
 In contrary to Brenden's tool, this application also supports DC/OS strict security mode.
 We decided to do a complete reimplementation because the rewrite was simpler than extending the existing solution.
 Code in auth.py is taken from https://github.com/mesosphere/marathon-lb/blob/master/common.py

 ## Getting started
-* Prepare service account in you DC/OS cluster
+* Prepare service account in you DC/OS cluster (only needed for clusters with strict security mode, optional for clusters in permissive security mode)
   * Create service account with necessary permissions for marathon api access
   * Create secret with private key of service account
   * You can use the script create_serviceaccount.sh (included in this git repo) to create both using the dcos-cli